Macil/aocd/README.md

 to define a custom interface and return it or an array of it from the `parse()` function.

+You are also able to have tests directly within the script, unlike in usual Deno projects.
+For Advent of Code, it's usually the most convenient to have the code related to a single day in a single file.
+Deno's standard "deno test" command with no arguments expects tests to be in separate files named "test.ts" or with the extension ".test.ts".
+This template sets up a "deno task test" command to be used in place of "deno test" which also runs tests in all "day_#.ts" files.
+All arguments to "deno task test" are passed to "deno test".

-You are also able to have tests within the script.
-You are expected to replace the `TEST_INPUT` contents with test input from the Advent of Code problem description and then update the expected answers (`11` and `12` in the Deno.test blocks) to the expected answers given in the problem description.
-There is no specific structure on tests that this library requires; you may want to add more test inputs and tests if the problem description gives multiple examples.
+For the tests, you are expected to replace the `TEST_INPUT` contents with test input from the Advent of Code problem description and then update the expected answers (`11` and `12` in the Deno.test blocks) to the expected answers given in the problem description.
+You may remove the tests or add additional ones.
+The tests are not required to use the `TEST_INPUT` variable, so feel free to add tests that use other inputs.

 The `if (import.meta.main) {` check around the `runPart()` calls is so that the solutions are not run when tests are run.
 You are not expected to modify that